Jobber vs. Workiz (2026): Which Field Service Platform Fits Your Shop?

 Is Workiz free to use?

-Workiz offers a free tier for very small operations, making it one of the few field service platforms with a no-cost entry point.
-Paid tiers unlock more features and are typically priced lower than comparable Jobber tiers.
-Always verify current pricing directly with Workiz before committing, as rates and plan structures change.
+Workiz offers a free tier for very small operations.
+It’s one of the few field service platforms with no-cost entry.
+Paid tiers unlock more features.
+They’re typically priced lower than comparable Jobber tiers.
+Always verify current pricing directly with Workiz before committing.
+Rates and plan structures change.

 Does Jobber integrate with QuickBooks?

 Yes.
-Jobber integrates with QuickBooks Online via a two-way sync — not just invoice export.
-This keeps your chart of accounts clean and is one of Jobber’s most cited advantages for contractors whose bookkeeper already works in QuickBooks.
+Jobber integrates with QuickBooks Online via a two-way sync.
+It’s not just invoice export.
+This keeps your chart of accounts clean.
+It’s one of Jobber’s most cited advantages for contractors whose bookkeeper already works in QuickBooks.
 The integration is available on Jobber’s paid tiers.

 What is Workiz’s built-in phone system?

-Workiz includes a native VoIP business phone system that automatically pulls up customer history and open job records when a call comes in.
-It supports call recording, missed-call text-back, call source attribution, and direct call-to-job conversion — all within the same dashboard as scheduling and invoicing.
-No third-party VoIP integration is required.
+Workiz includes a native VoIP business phone system.
+It automatically pulls up customer history and open job records when a call comes in.
+It supports call recording, missed-call text-back, call source attribution, and direct call-to-job conversion.
+All within the same dashboard as scheduling and invoicing.
+No third-party VoIP integration required.

 Can Jobber handle same-day emergency dispatch?

-Jobber’s scheduling and dispatch tools can handle same-day jobs, but the platform is optimized for planned work booked 24–72 hours in advance.
-High-velocity same-day operations — such as locksmith or appliance repair shops processing dozens of inbound calls daily — will find Workiz’s dispatch board and phone system a better operational fit.
+Jobber’s scheduling and dispatch tools can handle same-day jobs.
+But the platform is optimized for planned work booked 24–72 hours in advance.
+High-velocity same-day operations — locksmith or appliance repair shops processing dozens of inbound calls daily — will find Workiz’s dispatch board and phone system a better operational fit.

 Which platform is better for a cleaning business?

 Workiz is the stronger choice for cleaning businesses.
-It was built with residential and commercial cleaning workflows in mind, including repeat-booking customer portals, high-frequency scheduling, and phone-driven customer acquisition.
+It was built with residential and commercial cleaning workflows in mind.
+Features include repeat-booking customer portals, high-frequency scheduling, and phone-driven customer acquisition.
 Jobber can support cleaning operations but is less specialized for the repeat-service, call-heavy model most cleaning businesses rely on.

 How does Jobber compare to Housecall Pro?

 Both Jobber and Housecall Pro target similar trades — HVAC, plumbing, landscaping, and general home services.
-Jobber’s quoting depth and QuickBooks integration are frequently cited as advantages, while Housecall Pro has its own strengths in marketing automation and customer communication (see our full Housecall Pro review).
+Jobber’s quoting depth and QuickBooks integration are frequently cited as advantages.
+Housecall Pro has its own strengths in marketing automation and customer communication (see our full Housecall Pro review).

 Is Workiz suitable for HVAC companies?